Tuesday, August 22, 2017

 On my return to Cooper Landing in 2018, I biked the Skilak Wildlife Refuge.
 The main road through the refuge is a gravel road with some spur roads to various lakes and campgrounds.
 I rode the entire length.
 The route from the eastern entrance to Engineer Lake is rolling and pretty.
 The western section is forgettable.

-Western section is not very scenic
+Western section of Skilak is not very scenic

 "Due to recent bear incident all tent camping closed until further notice"